 This document summarises the changes to this qualification specification.

-Version Publication date Summary of amendments v3.1 November 2017 Information regarding the wellbeing and safeguarding of learners added to Section 1. v3.2 June 2022 Information regarding entry requirements added to Section 1 Information about the support handbook added to Section 1 Information about the language of assessment evidence added to Section 2
+Version 3.2 Publication date Summary of amendments v1.0 September 2014 First publication v3.1 November 2017 Information regarding the wellbeing and safeguarding of learners added to Section 1. v3.2 June 2022 Information regarding entry requirements added to Section 1 Information about the support handbook added to Section 1 Information about the language of assessment evidence added to Section 2